Bellver Blue Tech Zone

 • turn events into a real growth tool

-1. Define clear objectives before the event
+1. Define concrete objectives before the event

-Some common objectives in corporate events are:
+Some frequent objectives in corporate events are:

 • generating qualified leads

-• acquiring new customers
+• attracting new clients

 • retaining existing accounts